 Kingstree is a very small town located in the state of South Carolina.
 With a population of 3,183 people and three constituent neighborhoods, Kingstree is the 105th largest community in South Carolina.

 Unlike some towns, Kingstree isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kingstree are a mix of both white- and blue-collar jobs.
 Overall, Kingstree is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kingstree who work in sales jobs (15.42%), office and administrative support (13.57%), and maintenance occupations (12.19%).
+There are especially a lot of people living in Kingstree who work in sales jobs (15.63%), office and administrative support (14.66%), and food service (11.94%).

 Kingstree is a very ethnically-diverse town.
 The people who call Kingstree home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingstree residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Kingstree include English, German, Scottish, and French .
+Important ancestries of people in Kingstree include German, English, Scottish, and Irish.

 The most common language spoken in Kingstree is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Spanish and Tagalog.